trinodb/trino/docs/src/main/sphinx/admin/properties-logging.rst

 The path to the log file used by Trino.
-The path is relative to the data directory, configured to ``var/log/server.log`` by the launcher script as detailed in :ref:`running_trino`.
+The path is relative to the data directory, configured to ``var/log/server.log`` by the launcher script as detailed in :ref:`running-trino`.
 Alternatively, you can write logs to separate the process (typically running next to Trino as a sidecar process) via the TCP protocol by using a log path of the format ``tcp://host:port``.